bson/filtergen/README.md

 The main purpose is to find reasonable E series component values.
 I'll add a Monte Carlo analysis out of the box at some point.
-This would be made easier if KiCAD could pick up plot instructions from the schematic.
+This would be made easier if KiCad could pick up plot instructions from the schematic.

 # Notes

 The grid positions are snapped to 100mil.
 This means if you use a metric grid size you may run into alignment problems.
-KiCAD unfortunately can make these a pain to fix.
+KiCad unfortunately can make these a pain to fix.
 I'll add a grid parameter at some point.